Chart Color Schemes

 Infrastructure

-Templestowe Lower has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Templestowe Lower has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 22 projects potentially impacting the region.
-Notable initiatives include Templestowe Road Duplication and Upgrade, Aquarena Outdoor Masterplan Redevelopment, Serpell Residence Templestowe, and 6 Rosa Street Townhouses.
-The following list details those most likely to be relevant.
+AreaSearch has identified a total of 22 projects that are expected to impact the area significantly due to their influence on local infrastructure, major projects, and planning initiatives.
+Among these key projects are Templestowe Road Duplication and Upgrade, Aquarena Outdoor Masterplan Redevelopment, Serpell Residence Templestowe, and 6 Rosa Street Townhouses.
+The following list details those projects that are likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.